 When do weekend statutory holidays get observed in Manitoba?

-Weekend stat holidays are observed on the following Monday, except Canada Day when it falls on a Sunday is observed on the following Tuesday.
+Weekend stat holidays are observed on the following Monday, except Canada Day, which, if it falls on a Sunday, is observed on the following Tuesday.

-What are the statutory holiday pay eligibility rules in Manitoba?
+Do part-time employees get statutory holiday pay in Manitoba?